MONNK-CODE/Stock-Simulator/README.md

 2. **Navigate the Menu:** Use the interactive menu to buy or sell stocks, view your portfolio, or exit the simulator.
 3. **Perform Transactions:** Enter the stock symbol and quantity for buying or selling stocks.
 4. **View Portfolio:** Check the current value of your stocks and cash balance.

+## Note
+I used AI solely to add comments to the code, enhancing its readability and understanding.